 - wear a face covering at all times on public transport unless you are exempt

-- observing social contact rules
+- observing social contact rules if possible

 - washing or sanitising your hands regularly

 - keeping your distance when you travel, where possible

 - avoiding the busiest routes, as well as busy times like the rush hour.
 Download the TfL Go app: https://tfl.gov.uk/maps_/tfl-go